thinkzone.wlonk.com

 Terms of Use - KML

 You may use (and modify) the downloaded Solar System Model KML files without restriction.
-The KML files are internally marked as created by thinkzone.wlonk.com, Keith Enevoldsen, with No Rights Reserved (Creative Commons CC0).
+The KML files are internally marked as created by thinkzone.wlonk.com, Keith Enevoldsen, with No Rights Reserved (CC0).